aganse/RayDemo/README.md

 an applet, but note a few manual changes still must be toggled in code to enable as an applet - search for "applet" in source for relevant lines/comments.
 Making that automatic/combined remains on to-do list.
+(Alas this code is terribly commented - also on to-do list.)

 See screenshot1.png & screenshot2.png in here, or others on that webapge above.
-Quick running instructions:
+Quick running instructions: after starting app per above, right-click on the WaveVel vs Depth plot (left) and choose e.g.
-To bring up app from commandline run:  java -jar raydemo.jar Right-click on the WaveVel vs Depth plot (left) and choose say "Rapid Increase" velocity profile from menu (you can also click in your own points, either from scratch or adding to the chosen menu profile).
+"Rapid Increase" velocity profile from menu (you can also click in your own points, either from scratch or adding to the chosen menu profile).
 Then click the swirly-arrows button in toolbar to run